bighelmet7/redpoints/README.md

 | /api/v1/images_info_async | POST | {"filepath": "target"} |
 | /api/v1/batch_predict | POST | {"filepath": "target", "batch_size": integer} |

+**NOTE**: the filepath in this case is /application/vol/dependencies/images.tsv, so any new tsv file should be cp to this route.
+Also you could access directly through /application/dependencies/images.tsv

 ## Timing